iszczesniak/cpp/callable/index.md

 * The captured variables are stored as fields in the functor.

-* The `param-list` becomes the parameter list of the member `()` operator function.
+* The parameter list becomes the parameter list of the member `()` operator function.

 * The member `()` operator function is const unless `mutable` is specified.

-* The `body` becomes the body of the member `()` operator function.
+* The body becomes the body of the member () operator function.
 The return type of that function is deduced based on the expression of the return statement in the body.
 If there is no return statement, the return type is `void`.

-The `capture-list` describes how to capture (access) variables from the scope of the lambda expression, so that they are available in the body.
-The scope is the fragment of code where variables are
-accessible: the global scope, the class scope, the function scope, and the block scope.
+The capture list describes how to capture variables from the scope of the lambda expression, so that they are available in the body.
+The scope is the fragment of code where variables are accessible: the global scope, the class scope, the function scope, and the block scope.

-The `capture-list` can be empty.
-In that case only the parameters of the `param-list` are available in the `body`.
+The capture list can be empty.
+In that case only the parameters of the parameter list are available in the body.
 Example:

 {% highlight c++ %}
 {% include_relative capture2.cc %}